steemit/smt-whitepaper/smt-manual/manual.md

 equity in the token changer.
 This paper's market maker has none of these features.

-Q:  I want to have an initial ``price discovery'' period where people trade without action from the market maker, then have tokens and STEEM from the ICO gradually flow in over time to the market maker so it has a delayed, slow start from zero to full power.
+Q:  I want to have an initial "price discovery" period where people trade without action from the market maker, then have tokens and STEEM from the ICO gradually flow in over time to the market maker so it has a delayed, slow start from zero to full power.
 Can I do it?

-A:  This is called ``gradual seeding'' and it may be supported.
+A:  This is called "gradual seeding" and it may be supported.

 Q:  What about numerical stability?